MicrosoftDocs/azure-management-docs/articles/azure-arc/system-center-virtual-machine-manager/administer-arc-scvmm.md

 az arcappliance logs scvmm --kubeconfig kubeconfig --out-dir <path to specified output directory>
 ```

-If the Kubernetes cluster on the resource bridge isn't in functional state, you can use the following commands.
+If the Kubernetes cluster on the Azure Arc resource bridge isn't in functional state, you can use the following commands.
 These commands require connectivity to IP address of the Azure Arc resource bridge VM via SSH.

 ```azurecli
 az account set -s <subscription id>